 Other simple and easy snacks, perfect for your junior's golf round, include : Cliff bars, Organic Trail-Mix, Almonds, granola bars and bananas.
 Some cubes of cold watermelon packed in a plastic container in the cooler are fantastic on a hot day!
 A bag of pretzels, yogurt covered pretzels and dried fruits are also a nice snack options but don't overdo the carbohydrates as this can spike blood sugar levels.

 Water is the best drink to have on hand and should be sipped throughout the round to maintain hydration.
 Bringing your own water bottle, which can be filled up on the course, is essential.
-An insulated, stainless steel water bottle will keep water cold for hours which is helpful especially in the summer months.
+An insulated, stainless steel water bottle will keep water cold for hours which is helpful especially in the summer months - the Hydro Flask is a great option (keeps drinks ice cold for 24 hours) and is sold in PGA Superstore and other good golf shops.
 Most golf courses have water points at regular intervals and many tournaments will provide coolers throughout the course with waters and sports drinks.
 Juniors should not drink too many sports drinks as they are very high in sugar and we recommend diluting them with water or plenty of ice.

 Many factors, far beyond the scope of a parents' control, influence the outcome of a junior golf tournament.
 As parents we can, however, make sure our players have solid nutrition and hydration while playing which in turn helps them to focus more on their game.